vmmc2/LeetCode/README.md

 * __Solve the "Find Minimum in Rotated Sorted Array" again.__
 * __In Binary Search problems, think very carefully about whether you need to use ```<``` or ```<=```.__
 * __The "Median of Two Sorted Arrays" problem is very hard and full of tricks.__
+* __The "3Sum" problem is very interesting.__
+* __In the problem "Permutation in String", the left pointer always decrements the freqDict and the right pointer always increments the freqDict.__